MeeralQureshi/advent-of-code-2022/README.md

-# advent-of-code-2022
+# Advent of Code 2022
-My advent of code 2022 solutions (Python)
+These are my Python solutions to the Advent of Code 2022 problems.